JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 compare (generic function with 1 method)
 ```

-For example, the function defined above will work only for numbers, that are not equal
+The function defined above works only for numbers which are not equal.

 ```jldoctest conditions
 julia> compare(1, 2.3)